griffithlab/pVACtools/docs/index.rst

 New in version |version|
 ------------------------

-This release fixes a couple of minor bugs.
-Firstly, the pipeline will now skip variants that result in the loss of a start codon.
-Secondly, this release fixes a bug that would result in an error when the input VCF doesn't contain any sample genotype information.
-VCFs with no samples will now be fully processed through the pipeline.
+This release fixes a couple of bugs related to the processing of frameshift variants.

 Citation
 --------